r0bertinho/CubeSat_M.E._project/README.md

 #

 # This is a project initiated in C.E.D.
-Myriam Ervilha; // Esse projeto foi iniciado na C.E.D Myriam Ervilha;
+Myriam Ervilha; <br> Esse projeto foi iniciado na C.E.D Myriam Ervilha;

 ## It's has as it's central point to create a code for a CubeSat to work smoothly. // O ponto central é criar um código em que um CubeSat possa ser utilizado.